 ARPA-E Fellows have leadership opportunities to envision and build new strategic and technical initiatives.
 For example, Fellows have led agency strategic retreats, helped to organize the ARPA-E Summit Student Programs, and have developed and led technical challenges and competitions.

 Fellows have wide latitude in their position, including opportunities to publish technical and/or market analyses on energy sector topics, travel to conferences and workshops, and give technical talks

 Enjoy a dynamic, multi-disciplinary, and collegial working environment.

 At the heart of ARPA-E’s success is its people.
 At ARPA-E, we are all committed to making an impact—enhancing the United States’ economic competitiveness, energy security, and environment.
 We are a mission-driven community with camaraderie, professional rapport and strong communication channels.
 We brainstorm and debate together in order to strengthen our ideas, and collaborate closely to achieve the agency’s goals.

 Learn about career opportunities in academia, nonprofit, government, and the private sector throughout your time as a Fellow and at the ARPA-E Innovation Summit.
 Fellows have continued on to a wide variety of impactful career paths in energy.

 Fellows have been interviewed about their experiences on our Blog:

-- - A Day in the Life of an ARPA-E Fellow (with Dr. David Brown, Dr. Kristen Brown, and Dr. Will Regan)
+- A Day in the Life of an ARPA-E Fellow (with Dr. Anil Ganti, Dr. Jake Russell, Dr. Emily Yedinak, and Dr. Katharine Greco)